Last updated on September 18th, 2023 at 02:57 amPosted in Bug Fixes by Vlad on December 4, 2020

 Is your iPhone displaying a popup that reads ‘Liquid Detected In Lightning Connector’?
 Is this happening although your device hasn’t been anywhere near a water source?
 This Liquid-detection alert has been triggered out of the blue for a series of iPhone owners.
-All of them are running iOS 14 which makes us conclude that this might be a software related bug.
+It started during iOS 14 and the issue continues in iOS 15.

-We’ve got reports of the ‘Liquid Detected In Lightning Connector’ popup showing up on an iPhone 12, iPhone X and iPhone SE 2, without any obvious reasons.
+We’ve got reports of the ‘Liquid Detected In Lightning Connector’ popup showing up on iPhone 12, 11, X and iPhone SE 2, without any obvious reasons.
 None of the readers that reported this bug, couldn’t pinpoint the cause of the liquid ingress protection warning.

 To be clear, although the popup asks you to ‘Disconnect to allow the connector to dry.
-This may take several hours’, in most cases they dialog box is triggered without the user connecting the iPhone to a wired charger.
+This may take several hours’, in some cases the dialog box is triggered out of the blue, or when iPhone is connected to a wired charger, without being anywhere near liquids.

-Fact: Most of the times the liquid in lightning connector warning pops up while the iPhone is in use, for gaming or while interacting with any third-party app.
+Fact: The liquid in lightning connector warning also pops up while iPhone is used for gaming or with any third-party app.

-iPhone Charging Not Available: The Liquid Detected in lightning connector bug persists in the later versions of iOS 14.
+iPhone Charging Not Available: The Liquid Detected in lightning connector bug persists in the later versions of iOS 14 as well as the early releases of iOS 15.
 Recent reports show that the warning popup is triggered when charging an iPhone with an aftermarket, non-genuine Apple charger.

 How To Fix Liquid Detected In Lightning Connector